-Question Answer/Indicative content Mark Guidance 3 Read the interpretation and then answer the question that follows: 'Most crusaders were driven by an unshakeable determination to conquer the Holy City and complete their pilgrimage to the Holy Sepulchre.'
-Evaluate the strengths and limitations of this interpretation, making reference to other interpretations you have studied.
-The historical debate about the motives of the crusaders in the First Crusade centres on how far they were driven by religious zeal, how far they were escaping from unfavourable living conditions in Europe, how far they were hoping for material gain in the East and how far their leaders were aiming at political power.
-In analysing and evaluating the strengths and limitations of the Interpretation, • Answers might consider the background to the Crusade and the preaching of Urban II. • Answers might consider that different groups had different motives.
-In analysing and evaluating the strengths of the given Interpretation, answers might use knowledge and understanding of: • The importance of religious feelings in starting the crusading movement, especially the desire to free the Holy Places and Jerusalem. • The desire to fulfil the pilgrimage in order to gain forgiveness of sins. • The role of incidents like the finding of the holy lance. • The determination of the Crusaders not to give up, despite setbacks and problems such as the heat and high death rate.
-20 No set answer is expected.
+Question Answer/Indicative content Mark Guidance Answers might focus on how Japanese expansion in Korea was also based on the idea to 'colonize or be colonized' Answers might consider how Japanese involvement in the Russo-Japanese War was also about Japan wanting to show how it was the match of a major European power Answers might discuss the politically, economically and strategically motivated 'Twenty-one Demands' on China (1915) Answers might consider Japanese demands during the 1919 negotiations for the Treaty of Versailles (influenced by the idea of 'racial equality') 3 Read the interpretation and then answer the question that follows: 'With powerful policies and philosophies guiding them, Meiji reformers reinvented Japan in the late nineteenth and early twentieth centuries.
+Brett L. Walker, A Concise History of Japan, 2015 Evaluate the strengths and limitations of this interpretation, making reference to other interpretations that you have studied The historical debate centres around the extent to which Meiji reformers created a 'new', Westernized Japan In analysing and evaluating the strengths and limitations of the interpretation answers might consider 20 No set answer is expected.
 Candidates must use their knowledge and understanding of the historical context and the wider historical debate surrounding the issue to analyse and evaluate the given interpretation.
 Candidates must refer to at least one other interpretation.
-The quality of analysis and the evaluation of the interpretation should be considered when assigning answers to a Level, not the quantity of other interpretations included in the answer.
+The quality of analysis and evaluation of the interpretations should be considered when assigning answers to a level, not the quantity of other interpretations included in the answer.
 Other interpretations considered as part of evaluation and analysis of the given interpretation do not need to be attributed to specific named historians, but they must be recognisable historical interpretations, rather than the candidate's own viewpoint.
-Answers may include more on strengths or more on limitations and there is no requirement for a 50/50 split in the evaluation, however, for Level 5 there should be well-supported evaluation of both, in line with Levels descriptors.
-Candidates are not required to construct their own interpretation.
+Answers may include more on strengths or more on limitations and there is no requirement for a 50/50 split in the evaluation, however for level 5 there should be well supported evaluation of both and for